cakenggt/mason/README.md

 `stonemason`

 The idea of the app is that at the end of the generation process, you should be able to just perform `npm install` and then be able to run `npm start` to have a working server running, complete with the files necessary to build out your api, react, and db model stubs.

+Additionally, a cli is provided.
+Navigate to the folder where you want your app to reside (or choose it's location during the question process), and run

+`stonemason-cli`

+and answer a few questions about your app to generate the server.